lontelis/EinsteinKPy2Tex/README.md

 ```

 This README provides all necessary information for users to install, run, cite, and understand your code.
 Remember to replace `[YourUsername]` with your actual GitHub username.

+## Acknowledgments

+Developed with assistance from DeepSeek AI.
+Citations and physics verified by author.